FINAL OFFICE ACTION

 Greyscale

-Examiners find this error asserted in the 2025 Reissue Declaration is an improper error.
+Examiners find and maintain this error asserted in the 2025 Reissue Declaration is an improper error.
 Applicant states the claims are broadened to recharacterize the patent claims to not include the ratio feature noted above, i.e., the ratio being 20% or more.
 However, as provided above, Examiners find the presentation of claims 1-10, 12 and 23-26 to not include this feature is improper under the original patent requirement.
 Thus, this error is not a valid basis on which to base this reissue and thus Examiners object to the 2025 Reissue Declaration.

 VI.
 ADDITIONAL REJECTIONS UNDER 35 U.S.C. §251